cosmos72/gomacro/README.md

 	// one can write 'var sum T' or equivalently 'sum := T()'
 	// Unluckily, that's not enough for math/big numbers, which require
 	// the receiver of method calls to be created with a function `New()`
-	// Once such function is also available as a method, the following
+	// Once math/big numbers have such method, the following
 	// will be fully general - currently it works only on basic types. sum := T().New()